Phantom 5: What New Features will DJI Include?

 1. Waterproof drone.
 Swellpro has proven that waterproof drones the size and shape of a Phantom are possible.
 How awesome would it be to fly your Phantom at the beach and not have to worry about getting it wet?
 They might not make all Phantom 5s waterproof, but maybe we can hope for a dual release with a Phantom 5W model that can handle the elements and take off out of the water.

 2. Removable camera.
 The Phantom camera is good, but wouldn’t it be nice if you could take it off and use it as an action camera.
 Removing the camera would allow you to replace it, upgrade it or even swap it out with a 360 degree or thermal camera.

-6. Higher top speed.
-The newest Phantom should be able to hit 50 mph.
+5. Higher top speed (even higher).
+The newest Phantom should be able to hit 50 mph, why not.